DRA-chaos/DRA-chaos/README.md

 * My name is Rita Abani and I am an EECS undergrad at IISER Bhopal.
 * I am broadly interested in the domain of quantum engineering.
 * 🔭 I’m currently working on : Quantum Sensing and QML.
-* 👯 I’m looking to collaborate on anything related to Astroinformatics, Radio Interferometry, Quantum AI, Fabrication of Quantum devices, Quantum Chaos, Quantum ML and ML algorithms for Physics.
+* 👯 I’m looking to collaborate on anything related to Astroinformatics, Radio Interferometry, Fabrication of Quantum devices, Quantum ML and ML algorithms for Physics.
 * 💬 Ask me about : Anything, I would love to learn something new !
 I enjoy poetry, western classics, quizzing, tennis, gardening, glass painting , music and love discussing about history, contemporary politics, conflict studies and international diplomacy.
 I like playing around with Cellular Automata and exploring fractals in my free time.
 * 📫 How to reach me: Mail at [rita19@iiserb.ac.in](rita19@iiserb.ac.in) or [LinkedIn](https://www.linkedin.com/in/rita-abani/).
 * 😄 Pronouns : She/Her